shreyapuff/shreyapuff/README.md

 > ✧ *Delight isn’t extra — it’s essential.*
 > ✧ *Interfaces should feel like thoughtful conversations.*

-I see frontend as emotional infrastructure.
-Every element, every hover, every line of code should make someone feel at home.
-My work is soft, but never shallow.
+To me, frontend is emotional architecture.
+Every detail — from colors to copy to code — should serve both *function* and *feeling*.

 ---